From Hal Partlow, Associate Director of Operations –

 DISTINGUISHED ARTIST AWARD

-Presented to Tennessee artists of exceptional talent and creativity in any discipline whose work has a significant and lasting impact on a state or national level.
+Presented to Tennessee artists of exceptional talent and creativity in any discipline whose work has significant and lasting impact on a state or national level.